TomaszWalat/ShadersDevTool/README.md

  - Blinn-Phong with normal mapping shader (w/ attenuation and skybox reflection)
  - Skybox shader - for rendering the scene skybox

-Shaders are listed in the `shaders` vector, compiled, linked and placed into the `progs` map - currently the setup does not support geometry shaders, but it will in future vversions (it's an easy tweak).
+Shaders are listed in the `shaders` vector, compiled, linked and placed into the `progs` map - currently the setup does not support geometry shaders, but it will in future versions (it's an easy tweak).

 Light type is deduced in the shader as follows:
  - if light's `position.w` == 0, then it's a directional light (and calculations for attenuation and cone intensity are nulled)